cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

    .. image:: ../_images/debugging/intellij_2.png

 #.
 To start the debugger, select ``Run -> Debug -> CDAP``.
 #.
-Set a breakpoint in any code block, for example, a Flowlet method:
+Set a breakpoint in any code block, for example, a flowlet method:

    .. image:: ../_images/debugging/intellij_3.png

 #.
-Start the Flow in the CDAP UI.
+Start the flow in the CDAP UI.
 #.
-Send an event to the Stream.
+Send an event to the stream.
 The control will stop at the breakpoint
    and you can proceed with debugging.